malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 Planning:
 * learn to simulate possible paths from model without carrying them all out.
 Great for efficiency in real world.

+Move efficiently with planning:
+* Target is for policy to move efficiently, with planning, but only if it helps.
+* Penalise for effort
+* Thought step is 10% of physical step effort
+* Time penalty for complete inaction
+* Measure efficiency and duration of physical action so tries to go faster
+* Measure pain so it doesn't go too fast and fall over
+* Efficiency of effort alone should provide greyscale reward towards walking upright with best gate: walking on all fours requires more movement, running takes more effort, crawling is too slow.

 # References